MartinMarcellan/MartinMarcellan.github.io/README.md

 ![Imagen del perfil de la etapa 5](/assets/images/ET5.jpeg)

-The sixth stage has also two possible scenarios for a successful breakaway:
+The sixth stage has also two possible scenarios for a successful breakaway
 -	Early breakaway manages to arrive like it did in a similar stage in 2015.
 -	A strong group of not general classification contender climbers goes away from the peloton in Tourmalet.